Local points on twists of $X(p)$ with applications: Counterexamples to the Hasse principle

 \begin{theorem} Assume Conjecture~\ref{conj:nonsplit}.
 Let $D$, $K$ and~$E$ be as in Theorem~\ref{thm:HasseSplit}.
 If $p \geq 11$ is a prime such that $p \equiv 3 \pmod{8}$ and $(D / p) = -1$, then $\Xp$ is a counterexample to the Hasse principle. \end{theorem}

-We recall the following well-known conjecture (see \cite{FreyMazur} for its original, weaker formulation). \begin{conj}[Frey--Mazur] Any two elliptic curves $E/\Q$ and $E'/\Q$ with isomorphic $p$-torsion modules for some $p > 17$ are $\Q$-isogenous. \end{conj} Combining cases from Theorems~\ref{thm:mainNotConditional} and \ref{thm:mainConditional}, we can conjecturally create counterexamples to the Hasse principle for infinite choices of $E$ and $p$.
+We recall the following well-known conjecture (see \cite{FreyMazur} for its original, weaker formulation). \begin{conj}[Frey--Mazur] Any two elliptic curves $E/\Q$ and $E'/\Q$ with isomorphic $p$-torsion modules for some $p > 17$ are $\Q$-isogenous. \end{conj} Using Theorem~\ref{thm:MAIN}, we can conjecturally create counterexamples to the Hasse principle for infinite choices of $E$ and $p$.
 The following theorem provides a non-exhaustive list of such counterexamples. \begin{theorem} Let $p>17$ be a prime.
 Let $E/\Q$ be an elliptic curve semistable at $p$.
 Assume the Frey--Mazur Conjecture holds for $E$.
-Further, assume that any of the following cases hold, where all the unspecified bad reduction primes $\ell \neq p$ of~$E$ are assumed to be in one of the cases of Theorem~\ref{thm:mainNotConditional}. \begin{enumerate} \item $p \equiv 1 \pmod{4}$ and all $\Q$-isogenies of $E$ have degree $d$ satisfying $(d/p)=1$; \item $p \equiv 5 \pmod{8}$, $E[2](\Q) = \emptyset$ and $E/\Q_2$ has potentially good reduction with $e \in \{8,24\}$ or $e=4$ and $\tilde{c}_4\equiv 5\tilde{\Delta} \pmod{8}$; \item $p \equiv 5 \pmod{12}$, $E$ has no $2$-and $3$-isogenies and $E/\Q_3$ has potentially good reduction with $e =12$ or $e=3$ and~$\tilde{\Delta} \equiv 2 \pmod{3}$; \item $p \equiv 5 \pmod{24}$, $E$ has no $\Q$-isogenies and for all primes $\ell \mid N_E$ all cases of Theorem~\ref{thm:mainConditional} are allowed. \end{enumerate} Then $X_E^-(p)$ is a counterexample to the Hasse principle. \end{theorem} \begin{proof} Let $E$ be as in the statement.
-We have $X_{E}^-(p)(\R) \neq \emptyset$ by Theorem~\ref{thm:real}.
+Further, assume that any of the following cases hold, where all the unspecified bad reduction primes $\ell \neq p$ of~$E$ do not belong to Table~\ref{table:main}. \begin{enumerate} \item $p \equiv 1 \pmod{4}$ and all $\Q$-isogenies of $E$ have degree $d$ satisfying $(d/p)=1$; \item $p \equiv 5 \pmod{8}$, $E[2](\Q) = \emptyset$ and $E/\Q_2$ has potentially good reduction with $e \in \{8,24\}$ or $e=4$ and $\tilde{c}_4\equiv 5\tilde{\Delta} \pmod{8}$; \item $p \equiv 5 \pmod{12}$, $E$ has no $2$-and $3$-isogenies and $E/\Q_3$ has potentially good reduction with $e =12$ or $e=3$ and~$\tilde{\Delta} \equiv 2 \pmod{3}$; \item $p \equiv 5 \pmod{24}$, $E$ has no $\Q$-isogenies and for all primes $\ell \mid N_E$ all cases not in Table~\ref{table:main} are allowed. \end{enumerate} Then $X_E^-(p)$ is a counterexample to the Hasse principle. \end{theorem} \begin{proof} Let $E$ be as in the statement.